quantumlib/Stim/README.md

     Asserts that a set of measurements have a deterministic result, and that this result changing can be used to detect errors.
     Ignored in measurement sampling mode.
-    Doesn't target qubits; targets the measurement record using `qubit@-backtrack` notation.
-    For example, `2@-1` is the latest measurement on qubit 2 and `2@-2` is the next-to-latest measurement on qubit 2.
-    Measurements "before the start of time", if referenced, are considered to have returned 0.
+    In detection sampling mode, a detector produces a sample indicating if it was inverted by  noise or not.
-    Examples: `DETECTOR 2@-1 2@-2`, `DETECTOR 2@-1 3@-1 4@-1`.
+    Example: `DETECTOR 2@-1 2@-2`.
 - `OBSERVABLE_INCLUDE(k)`:
-    Adds physical measurement locations to a specified logical measurement result.
+    Adds physical measurement locations to a specified logical observable.
-    The logical measurement result is the parity of all its physical measurements.
+    The logical measurement result is the parity of all physical measurements added to it.
-    Basically the same thing as a detector, except logical measurements tend to be more spread out.
-    The argument `(k)` says which logical measurement is being append into (e.g. `0`, `1`, etc).
+    Behaves similarly to a Detector, except observables can be built up globally over the entire circuit instead of being defined locally.
     Ignored in measurement sampling mode.
-    Doesn't target qubits; targets the measurement record using `qubit@-backtrack` notation.
-    For example, `2@-1` is the latest measurement on qubit 2 and `2@-2` is the next-to-latest measurement on qubit 2.
-    Measurements "before the start of time", if referenced, are considered to have returned 0.
+    In detection sampling mode, a logical observable can produce a sample indicating if it was inverted by  noise or not.
+    These samples are dropped or put before or after detector samples, depending on command line flags.
     Examples: `OBSERVABLE_INCLUDE(0) 2@-1 2@-2`, `OBSERVABLE_INCLUDE(3) 2@-1 3@-1 4@-1`.

 ### Other